AVEVA/AVEVA-Samples/Basic/DotNet/readme_REST.rst

 		$"api/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/{waveStream.Id}/Data/InsertValues",
 			new StringContent(JsonConvert.SerializeObject(waves)));

-The Qi REST API provides many more types of data insertion calls beyond those demonstrated in this application.
+The Sds REST API provides many more types of data insertion calls beyond those demonstrated in this application.
 Go to the
-Qi documentation<https://cloud.osisoft.com/documentation> for more information on available REST API calls.
+Sds documentation<https://cloud.osisoft.com/documentation> for more information on available REST API calls.

 Retrieve Values from a Stream
 -----------------------------

-There are many methods in the Qi REST API allowing for the retrieval of events from a stream.
+There are many methods in the Sds REST API allowing for the retrieval of events from a stream.
 The retrieval methods take string type start and end values; in the case of the GetWindowValues call, these are the start and end ordinal indices expressed as strings.
-The index values must capable of conversion to the type of the index assigned in the QiType.
+The index values must capable of conversion to the type of the index assigned in the SdsType.

 .. code:: cs

 	response = await httpClient.GetAsync(
 		$"api/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/{waveStream.Id}/Data/GetWindowValues?startIndex=0&endIndex={waves[waves.Count - 1].Order}");

--  parameters are the QiStream Id and the starting and ending index values for the desired window Ex: For a time index, request url format will be "/{streamId}/Data/GetWindowValues?startIndex={startTime}&endIndex={endTime}
+-  parameters are the SdsStream Id and the starting and ending index values for the desired window Ex: For a time index, request url format will be "/{streamId}/Data/GetWindowValues?startIndex={startTime}&endIndex={endTime}

-As with data insertion, the Qi REST API provides many more types of data retrieval calls beyond those demonstrated in this application.
+As with data insertion, the Sds REST API provides many more types of data retrieval calls beyond those demonstrated in this application.
 Go to the
-Qi documentation<https://cloud.osisoft.com/documentation> for more information on available REST API calls.
+Sds documentation<https://cloud.osisoft.com/documentation> for more information on available REST API calls.

 Update Events and Replacing Values